When your house is being taken over by paper clutter from school, use these ideas to organize all the papers.

 All of those papers that my children want to keep end up in a file in my filing cabinet.
 By the time I file them, enough time has passed that I will ask the girls again what they’d like to keep from that pile.
-And they are usually willing to put a few more items into the recycle bin.
-Well, except for Sophia.
-She’d keep every single math page she’s ever done if I’d let her–so I just have to explain that we can’t keep everything, only the best things.
+By then they are usually willing to put a few more items into the recycle bin.
+Well, except for my youngest.
+She’d keep every single math page she’s ever done if I’d let her!
+So I just explain that we can’t keep everything, only the best things.

 I have about three years’ worth in my filing cabinet right now.
 I then put each year into a large manila envelope and stick it into a bin in the basement—I have one for each girl.
 Before they go into the manila envelope, though, we will go through the folder one last time and make sure everything is worth keeping.

-When Bria was in Kindergarten, I scanned her best work and saved it to a DVD rather than filing the papers.
-That became too much work for me, so I prefer the filing, but it is another idea for getting rid of all the papers, that’s for sure!
+When my eldest was in Kindergarten, I scanned her best work and saved it to a DVD rather than filing the papers.
+That became too much work for me, so I prefer the filing, but it is another idea for getting rid of all the papers.